Q&A: Nursing Considerations From Immune Cell Effector Therapy Experts

 Nausheen Ahmed, MD, an associate professor of hematologic malignancies and cellular therapeutics at the University of Kansas Medical Center in Kansas City, Kansas, pointed out that nurses and APPs treating patients receiving immune effector cell therapies should be mindful to support patients by creating a normal environment, such as providing cues that help the patient retain a circadian rhythm or sense of day and night.

-Al-Ola Abdallah, MD, a myeloma physician and associate professor director of plasma cell disorder program at the University of Kansas Medical Center, Kansas City, Kansas, highlighted that AEs not found in clinical trials are now emerging in CAR T-cell therapies for hematologic malignancies and should be taken seriously.
+Al-Ola Abdallah, MD, a myeloma physician and associate professor and director of the cell disorder program at the University of Kansas Medical Center, Kansas City, Kansas, highlighted that AEs not found in clinical trials are now emerging in CAR T-cell therapies for hematologic malignancies and should be taken seriously.
 These AEs can include hemophagocytic lymphohistiocytosis (HLH) or prolonged cytopenias and should be monitored for early on.

 This transcript has been edited for clarity and conciseness.